AlinariC/Memoria-Astra/07_Foundations_of_Flame/Manuscript.md

 And somewhere beyond the furthest reaches, it began to hum along.

-# Chapter Twenty – The Flame Remembers Itself
+# The Flame Remembers Itself

 The Wells sang.